cgwire/kitsu/docs/getting-started-production/README.md

 ![Create an asset](../img/getting-started/add_asset_popup.png)

 You can see the newly created asset appearing in the background every time you click on **Confirm and stay**.
-After you added your last asset, click on **Confirm**, it saves the asset and closes the window.
+After adding your last asset, click on **Confirm**.
+It saves the asset and closes the window.
 If you don't have more assets to add, click on **Close**, it cancels the window.

-For now, the assets are linked with the first episode, or with the Main Pack.
+For now, the assets are linked with the first episode or with the Main Pack.

 You can edit assets by going to the asset page, hovering the asset you want to modify, and then click on the **edit** button
 ![Edit button](../img/getting-started/edit_button.png) (1) on the right side of